black-studio/black-studio-tinymce-widget/README.md

 * Added Persian translation (courtesy of WP-Translation.org team on Transifex)

 ### 2.2.4 (2015-05-14) ###
-* Fixed issue with WordPress Theme Customizer
+* Fixed issue with WordPress Customizer
 * For developers: added ability to create subclasses of WP_Widget_Black_Studio_TinyMCE class (courtesy of [@andreamk](https://github.com/andreamk))
 * Added Khmer and updated Spanish translations (courtesy of WP-Translation.org team on Transifex)